nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `editTask INDEX [n/TASK_NAME] [d/TASK_DESCRIPTION] [pr/PRIORITY] [c/CATEGORY] [dl/DEADLINE] [pe/EMAIL_OF_PERSON_ASSIGNED] [do/IS_DONE]`

 * Edits the task at the specified index.
 The index refers to the index number shown in the displayed task list.
-The index must be a positive integer 1, 2, 3, …​ and less than or equal to the number of task in the task list.
+The index must be a positive integer 1, 2, 3, …​ and less than or equal to the number of tasks in the task list.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * To un-assign a member from a task, write `none` in the EMAIL_OF_PERSON_ASSIGNED field, i.e. `pe/none`.